alphaofficial/video-highlights-extractor/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Video Highlights Extractor is an AI-powered Python library that automatically identifies and extracts the most engaging moments from videos, converting them into vertical 9:16 format perfect for social media platforms like TikTok, Instagram Reels, and YouTube Shorts.
+Identifies and extracts the most engaging moments from videos, converting them into vertical 9:16 format perfect for social media platforms like TikTok, Instagram Reels, and YouTube Shorts.

-**Key Features:**
-* 🎯 **Smart Content Detection** - Uses AI to understand different content types (gaming, cooking, sports, music, tutorials)
-* 📱 **Social Media Ready** - Outputs 9:16 vertical videos optimized for mobile platforms
-* 🧠 **Multiple AI Modes** - Choose from basic, ML-powered, or advanced vision-language analysis
-* ⚡ **GPU Accelerated** - Automatic CUDA support for faster processing
-* 🎛️ **Highly Configurable** - Customize duration, number of highlights, and content optimization

 <!-- GETTING STARTED -->
 ## Getting Started